This thread was archived. Please ask a new question if you need help.

 Thanks, I tried the search for "Deals" but got no results with that.
 I also checked my addons but nothing there either.
 New development, now I am getting a similar popup at the bottom of my screen with more shopping deals.
 Has anyone determined if these additions were part of the last Firebox update?
 They have only started since the last update to V 28.O

 Hi tacticalogic, if you haven't already assessed whether one of your extensions is causing the issue, please try Firefox's Safe Mode.
 That's a standard diagnostic tool to deactivate extensions and some other advanced features.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using

 Help > Restart with Add-ons Disabled (Flash and other plugins still run)

 In the dialog, click "Start in Safe Mode" (not Reset)

 This did not disable Hot Deals.
 And now I have to reinstall all my add-ons and customizations.
 But it was worth a try.

 Hi tacticalogic, after a reset, some extensions survive.
 In particular, when you install software, it can add an entry to the Windows registry that Firefox will use to find and activate that extension.
 You probably need to visit the Windows Control Panel and clean out some garbage that snuck in as part of a free software bundle.
 Then you can return to Firefox to complete the resuscitation.

 I'm not sure which version of Windows you use, but assuming you can find "Uninstall a Program" or "Add/Remove Programs", click the "Installed on" column heading to group the additions by date.
 This can help surface bundled items you did intentionally install that can go unnoticed when the list is alphabetical.